Manifest Technology

 Doug was also Project Leader for the PC-based feasibility prototypes for the Sensar iris recognition personal identification system for bank ATM machines, and Software Project Leader for a consumer virtual reality video game system.

-At Intel Corp., and previously at RCA Labs, Doug was System Software Manager for the development of the DVI (Digital Video Interactive) software products that first brought motion video to PC's under Windows and OS/2.
+At Intel Corp., and previously at RCA Labs, Doug was System Software Manager for the development of the DVI (Digital Video Interactive) Technology software products that first brought motion video to PC's under Windows and OS/2.

 These products won "Best of Show" at Comdex / Fall '91.
 The development of these products are described in Comm. of the ACM, July 1989.